 Selling your business is the most common way to transfer ownership.
 You can do this in two ways:

-- Cash financing: After agreeing on a valuation for your business and its assets, the buyer will buy your company upfront in cash using capital savings or a loan.
+- Cash Financing: After agreeing on a valuation for your business and its assets, the buyer will buy your company upfront in cash using capital savings or a loan.

-- Owner-financing sale: The buyer will purchase your company over time by paying installments.
+- Owner-financing Sale: The buyer will purchase your company over time by paying installments.

 2. Add New Partners or Reapportion Ownership

-This is a great way of transferring business ownership if you want to attract as many buyers as possible.
-Entering a lease-purchase agreement is an attractive and safe choice for many buyers since the lessee is only paying for company ownership for the duration of the lease.
+Lease-purchase is an excellent way of transferring business ownership to attract as many buyers as possible.
+Entering a lease-purchase agreement is an attractive and safe choice for many buyers since the lessee only pays for company ownership for the duration of the lease.

-4. Transfer the Business via Gifting or Bequeathing
+4. Gifting or Bequeathing

 Limited Liability Company